 Brenda Ekwurzel is a senior climate scientist and the director of climate science for the Climate & Energy Program at the Union of Concerned Scientists (UCS).
-In her role, she ensures that program analyses reflect robust and relevant climate science, and researches the influence of major carbon producers on rising global average temperatures and sea level.
+In her role, she ensures that program analyses reflect robust climate science.
+She contributes to research on the influence of fossil fuel producers on global average temperatures, sea level, and other climate indicators.
 Dr. Ekwurzel is a co-author of the fourth National Climate Assessment (NCA4) Volume II.
-She presents frequently to a range of audiences on climate science, educating the public on practical, achievable solutions for climate change.
+She presents frequently to a range of audiences on climate science and practical, achievable solutions for climate change.

 Prior to joining UCS, Dr. Ekwurzel was on the faculty of the University of Arizona in their department of hydrology and water resources, with a joint appointment in the geosciences department.
 She has studied climate variability in places as disparate as the Arctic—where her research brought her to the North Pole—and the desert Southwest.
 Earlier in her career, Dr. Ekwurzel was a hydrologist, working with communities to protect groundwater.

 Dr. Ekwurzel earned a B.S. in geology from Smith College, and an M.S. in geoscience from Rutgers University.
 She holds a Ph.D. in isotope geochemistry from the Department of Earth and Environmental Sciences at Columbia University's Lamont-Doherty Earth Observatory, and conducted post-doctoral research at Lawrence Livermore National Laboratory, in California.